Zerberstian/Zerberstian/README.md

 Hello there im Zerberstian and i am new to Github
 - 🌱 I’m currently learning about Python, Git and Github
+- 🔭 My goal is to learn as much as i can so i can work fast and effectiv on every Code i need and/or want to work on
-- 🔭 I’m currently working on a little Project about a Pokemon Tower Type Fighting Game
+- 👨🏻‍💻 I’m currently working on a little Project about a Pokemon Tower Type Fighting Game
 - 🫡 Also working on a Gamba Game with RAM for the Gamba Fans xD

 ![Katze](https://www.boredpanda.com/blog/wp-content/uploads/2024/01/659fe2c74e680_9xee90fb4zj31__700.jpg)